Green Tea Supports Brain Cell Health

 “As some research has revealed the potential benefit of selected vitamins and fatty acids in promoting cognitive function, recent studies on flavonoids, which are phytochemicals especially rich in plant foods like berries and tea, show they too may act to promote brain performance and/or reduce the risk for neurodegenerative conditions,” says Jeffery Blumberg, PhD, director of Tufts’ HNRCA Antioxidants Research Laboratory (1).

-Very Exciting Findings from Several Rearch Studies:
+Very Exciting Findings from Several Rearch Studies about Green Tea:

 1. Research on green tea, specifically EGCG, found green tea extract was associated with increased activity in the dorsolateral prefrontal cortex of the brain.
 That’s a key area for working-memory processing (2).